 Disappearing Trans Fats:

 New York City’s Board of Health voted unanimously in December 2006 to ban trans fats in all its 24,000 restaurants, from high-end eateries to fast-food joints, becoming the first city in the United States to impose such a ban.
-Restaurants will be banned from using most oils containing artificial trans fats by July 2007, and must eliminate artificial trans fats from all its foods by July 2008.
+Restaurants were banned from using most oils containing artificial trans fats by July 2007, and were required to eliminate artificial trans fats from all its foods by July 2008.

-But until there is a widely acceptable, cost-effective way to process cooking oil without producing trans fats, many companies may have a problem replicating the qualities these oils give to processed foods.
-Many are relying on palm oil, which is high in saturated fat.
+Many companies are relying on palm oil as a replacement, which is high in saturated fat.
 Some believe palm oil's particular fatty-acid make-up has heart-healthy qualities, but the jury is still out.
-In general, replacing trans fats with saturated fats doesn't seem much of an improvement.

 Food Labels and Trans Fats

-While total fat and saturated fat content have routinely appeared on nutrition facts labels for a number of years, the listing of trans fats is relatively new.
-Until their listing was made mandatory, from January 2006, we had to look for the words "partially hydrogenated …" or "hydrogenated …" in the list of ingredients.
+While total fat and saturated fat content have routinely appeared on nutrition facts labels for a number of years, the listing of trans fats was not mandatory until 2006.
+Before then we had to look for the words "partially hydrogenated …" or "hydrogenated …" in the list of ingredients.
 The nearer to the top of the list, the higher the level of trans fats; so even when the label didn't offer a trans fat listing, we could make a fair estimate of how much trans fat was lurking inside by looking at the difference between the total fat figure and the saturated and unsaturated fat figures.
-Obviously the new labeling requirement eliminates that guess work.
+But few would take the time to do so.

-A word of warning, though: Labels can say "0 grams of Trans Fat" even if partially hydrogenated fats are listed in the ingredients, so long as a serving size contains less than 0.5g of trans fats.
-The catch is that all those fractions of a gram add up if you eat more than a single serving.
+The other wrinkle with the labeling requirement was that products can claim "0 grams of Trans Fat" even if partially hydrogenated fats are listed in the ingredients, so long as a serving size contains less than 0.5g of trans fats.
+The catch, of course, is that all those fractions of a gram add up if you eat more than a single serving.